912828qj2/912828qj2.github.io/privatefund.md

 10. To shape a good external ecology and enhance environmental tolerance
 11. To raise investment management and retirement mature investors

-Introduced the current status of that Chongqing private equity manager's investmenet in Shenzhen
+Introduced the current status of that Chongqing private equity manager's investments in Shenzhen

 And introduced the fact that external private funds were entering Chongqing

 ### WEI Jianing - Researcher, Macro Department, Development Research Center of the State Council

-Topic: Economic growth slows down and reforms increase
+*Topic: Economic growth slows down and reforms increase*

 Part I